Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Stochastic Analysis on

 The statements of this Section are the analogous statements for $(R2)$ and $(R4)$ as were stated in the previous Section for $(R3)$ and $(R5)$.
 In particular we are interested in seeing that a Ricci curvature bound implies the estimate

-We state the main results, but since the proofs are completely analogous to those of Section \ref{ss:r3_r5} we do not do them.
+We state the main results, but since the proofs are completely analogous, and indeed nearly verbatim, to those of Section \ref{ss:r3_r5} we do not do them.
 The main result of this Section is the following:

 \begin{theorem} The following are equivalent \begin{enumerate} \item The estimate $(R2)$. \item For each $F\in L^2(P(M),\Gamma_x)$, $t\geq 0$ and $a.e.$ $\gamma\in P_x(M)$ we have the pointwise estimate